NSC's Centre Storage system is a large disk storage system that is connected to all our academic compute systems (Triolith and Gamma).

 Storage will be allocated to each project based on their needs, and the available space, regardless of project type.
 The process for applying for storage space will differ somewhat depending on how much space you ask for (see below).

 The available space will initially be approximately 2800 TiB (more than three times the combined size of the systems being replaced).

 Most of this space will be available for project storage for new and existing projects.
 However, due to the need to save some space for future new projects, not all space will be allocated initially.

 A small part (3-4%) of the space will be used for home directories and software installations, and some will be used for "snapshots" (enables users to restore deleted files for a limited time on all file systems).

-All computing projects on Triolith, Kappa and Matter will automatically be allocated a small (currently 500 GiB) storage area for that project.
+All computing projects on Triolith and Gamma are automatically allocated a small (currently 500 GiB) storage area for that project.
 This area will automatically be writable by all project members.